CxKingx/Discord-IHL/README.md

 # Discord-IHL
-Discord Bot for AU/SEA Discord Server to manage players
+Discord Bot for managing Inhouse Players

+A piece of the original Discord Bot Code

+Inspired by Seal Bot

+More Features Coming Soon